WP-API/WP-API/docs/guides/extending.md

 (Note that this CPT base class handles other things as well, including strict post type checking and correcting URLs.)

+It is important that this class lives in a separate file that is only included on a WP API hook, as your plugin may load before the WP API plugin.
+If you get errors about the `WP_JSON_CustomPostType` class not being loaded, this is the reason.

 The data passed in and returned by the `json_endpoints` filter should be in the format of an array containing a map of route regular expression to endpoint lists.
 An endpoint list is a potentially unlimited array of endpoints' data.